David Gates (author): Career

 Gates' first novel, Jernigan (1991), about a dysfunctional one-parent family, was a Pulitzer Prize finalist in 1992 and a finalist for the National Book Critics Circle Award.
 This was followed by a second novel, Preston Falls (1998), and two short story collections, The Wonders of the Invisible World (1999) and A Hand Reached Down to Guide Me (2015).

 Gates has published short stories in The New Yorker, Tin House, Newsweek, The New York Times Book Review, Bookforum, Rolling Stone, H.O.W, The Oxford American, The Journal of Country Music, Esquire, Ploughshares, GQ, Grand Street, TriQuarterly, and The Paris Review.
 Gates is also a Guggenheim Fellow.

 Journalism

 Until 2008, Gates was a senior writer and editor in the Arts section at Newsweek magazine, specializing in articles on books and music.

 Teaching

-Gates teaches in the graduate writing program at The University of Montana as well as at the Bennington Writing Seminars.
-Here he is a member of the Dog House Band, performing on the guitar, pedal steel, and vocals.
+Gates taught in the creative writing program at The University of Montana as well as at the Bennington Writing Seminars.
+He is a member of the Dog House Band, performing on the guitar, pedal steel, and vocals.